riteable/imagist/README.md

 ## Why

 Managing image assets can be a real problem.
-You often might need several sizes and different aspect ratios to fit within the context of your UI.
+You often might need several sizes and different aspect ratios to make them fit in the UI.
 Rendering different versions of an image before uploading them to your server is an option, but it's cumbersome.
+And design specs change all the time.
 That's where this middleware comes in handy.
 You only need to upload one canonical image, so you can request different versions on-the-fly via the `src` attribute of the `img` element.
 It's basically what paid services like Cloudinary offer.

 For example, where you would normally do the following: